davidfdzp/SatnexV_WP21/README.md

 The script run_ML_test.sh automates this.
 This script takes the binsize and the number of bins as arguments:

 ./run_ML_test.sh 100 10

+When you run ./run_ML_test.sh 100 10, it only does 1sec because it's 10 bins of 100ms.
+If you want 10sec it's "./run_ML_test.sh 100 100" or just ./run_ML_test.sh as arguments default to 100.

 The script reads all the entries in "filenames", processes them with udprate and creates a single CSV file called GT.csv with samples from all the traffic traces.
 Each entry in "filenames" consists of the file name, a start and end time and a label.
 Comments and blanks are ignored and the same file name can be entered multiple times for different time periods.